When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 Just like upselling is a delicate process, so is deciding on how to price your products.
 Check out this article on the best pricing strategies:

-Following up is crucial to a successful sale, as it shows loyalty to the client and further personalizes the interaction.
+Following up is crucial to a successful sale, as it showcases client loyalty and further personalizes the interaction.

 It’s important that every customer feels appreciated and seen.
 To achieve this, you need to make sure not to cut contact as soon as you get their money.